 How to Set Up Individual WooCommerce Customer Tracking

-Why Set Up Individual Customer Tracking?
+Why Set Up Individual WooCommerce Customer Tracking?

 If you require customers to log in to your WooCommerce site to purchase products, you need to enable customer tracking on your site.
-Some of the benefits of individual WooCommerce customer tracking are:

 MonsterInsights is the best WordPress Analytics plugin.
 Get it for free!